vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/default.md

 By injecting, vuepress-theme-hope changes the default values of some configurations of the default theme.

-Although in general, they have little effect, but they may led to a result that does not match the default document expectations.
+Although they have little effect, they may led to a result that does not match the default document expectations.

 All the configuration items changes are listed below the documentation.